Financial Samurai

 15) If your area is prone to natural disasters.

-Certain areas are more prone to natural disasters like hurricanes, earthquakes, flooding, and fires.
-Study your area’s natural disaster history.
+Study your area's natural disaster history.
 For example, almost every 5-10 years there is a massive hurricane that wreaks havoc on the gulf coast.
 In 2017, that hurricane was Harvey that flooded Houston, Texas.

-If it’s been a while since a natural disaster has struck, maybe you should sell.
-If you don’t have natural disaster insurance or if you can’t afford the deductible or premiums, you may also want to offload some risk.
+If it's been a while since a natural disaster has struck, maybe you should sell.
+If you don't have natural disaster insurance or if you can't afford the deductible or premiums, you may also want to offload some risk.
+Insurance premiums have gone up significantly in some states since 2020.

 Only two out of every 10 homeowners affected by Hurricane Harvey have flood insurance.
 If you lose your house, only the land value remains.
 Construction costs are anywhere from $100 – $500/sqft.
+Currently, Florida and Texas home insurance rates are rocketing higher.
+As a result, it's become harder to get affordable home insurance, thereby squeezing the landlord's profitability.

 Ride The Inflation Wave Until You Can’t Take It Anymore

 Owning investment property is like a war of attrition.
 The longer you can last, the wealthier you will likely be.
-Some of you will get lucky with amazing tenants that stay for 10+ years.
-Others will experience situations that will test your faith in humanity.
+If there are local economic catalysts near your rental property, you'll want to hold on for longer.

 At the end of the day, your investment property’s main purpose is to generate cash flow in as painless a fashion as possible.
 Once the pain of owning becomes greater than the joy of earning, it’s time to sell.
 Continuously work towards that income stream that provides the highest return with the least amount of work.